suzukiplan/z80/README.md

     });
 ```

+However, using function pointers causes inconveniences such as the inability to specify a capture in a lambda expression.
-In most cases, optimization with the -O2 option will not cause performance problems, but in case environments where more severe performance is required, FP is recommended.
+In most cases, optimization with the `-O2` option will not cause performance problems, but in case environments where more severe performance is required, `setupCallbackFP` is recommended.

 The following article (in Japanese) provides a performance comparison between function pointers and `std::function`: